Evolving the Standard for High Quality (Fall 2022)

 How the Q-ODM impact model is a more cost-effective form of the quasi-experimental design (QED)

-Our approach to program evaluation increases the usefulness of all estimates produced as part of an impact analysis.
-We replace the “no-treatment” counterfactual condition (i.e., children who were not exposed to an afterschool program) with low-implementation conditions (e.g., children who were exposed to lower-quality practices) in order to describe the impact of optimal implementation on child outcomes.
+The Quality-Outcomes Design and Methods (Q-ODM) approach to program evaluation increases the use value of all estimates produced as part of an impact analysis.
+Put simply: We replace the “no-treatment” counterfactual condition (i.e., children who were not exposed to an afterschool program) with low-implementation conditions (e.g., children who were exposed to lower-quality instructional practices in an afterschool program)…

 Why are Q-ODM’s Pattern-Centered Methods (PCM) More Realistic and Useful for Evaluators?